ga-curriculum/javascript-array-iterator-methods-lab/README.md

 ## Introduction

-This lab offers a structured environment for you to practice several very useful array iterator methods that you've been introduced to, such as `forEach`, `filter`, etc. By completing a series of exercises to provide practice, you will build a strong foundation in working with some of these array functional methods!
+This lab offers a structured environment for you to practice several very useful array iterator methods that you've been introduced to, such as `forEach`, `filter`, etc. By completing a series of exercises, you will build a strong foundation in working with some array functional methods!

 ## Prerequisites